 Please drop off children at the start of the day in the main school yard on the East Site.
-The entry and exit doorway to collect children at the end of the school day is located at the main entrance of the East Site.
+The entry at the start of the day is the main entrance of the East Site and the exit doorway to collect children at the end of the school day is located at the Year 6 door of the East Site.

 PE kit is needed for sessions on Thursday.
 We also have Outdoor learning on this day too.

-Children are heard reading weekly, so please make sure that your child(ren) brings reading books and home-school link books every day.
+Children are heard reading weekly, so please make sure that your child(ren) brings reading books everyday.

 Library visits- the local library is visited half termly.

 - We have a healthy snack time each day when children can eat fruit.
-Families can send in money with their child, and they can then purchase a piece of fruit for their break time.
+Please can you send in a piece of fruit daily for your child to have at playtime.